|

 his demise is that this wish was not fulfilled.

 Mr. Harbaugh did not feel usually well Sunday morning and complained several times of feeling cold.
 He walked about the house and yard as usual, however, but toward evening laid down, a fire was built for him and everything done for his comfort.
 It was a few minutes after five that he arose and went toward the window of the room, and later Mrs. Harbaugh was startled by a fall.
 When she reached him he was breathing his last.
 Mr. Harbaugh lived in Jackson County for 48 years, and was a true type of pioneer.
 The gold rush to California lured him in his youth, and he came to Oregon in 1873, farming on what is known as the Culver place near Phoenix.
 He was a veteran of the Modoc Indian War and was known to scores of Southern Oregon people.
 His many years did not dim his cheerful nature.
 Mr. Harbaugh was born in Ohio February 14, 1835, and was one of a family of nine children.
 He is survived by his wife and two sisters, Mrs. Rebecca Zimmerman and Mrs. Sarah Miller, both of Indiana.
 The body is at the funeral home of Weeks-Conger company.
 Funeral arrangements will be announced later.
 Ashland Tidings, June 22, 1921, page 1 The last load of paving material was spread at 1:45 p.m. last Saturday on the road at Sardine Creek, completing the Pacific Highway between Gold Hill and Grants Pass.
 Mayor Johnson of Gold Hill and Mayor Champlin of Foots Creek were on hand to celebrate the event.
 Mayor Johnson said that Gold Hill would celebrate officially when the bridge across the river is built.
-Olin Arnspiger, engineer for Schell & Calvert, the contractors, was present with his Kodak to catch the pleased expressions of Messrs.
+Olen Arnspiger, engineer for Schell & Calvert, the contractors, was present with his Kodak to catch the pleased expressions of Messrs.
 Johnson and Champlin, and Roy Nunn, the state highway engineer.
-"Local and Personal," Medford Mail Tribune, July 18, 1921, page 2 JACKSON COUNTY, ORE.
+"Local and Personal," Medford Mail Tribune, July 18, 1921, page 2 OLD MEN USE FISTS TO SETTLE DIFFERENCE

 Gold Hill, Ore., August.
 6,1921.